bharathkedari/https-github.com-a3cipher-CEH/definitions/definitions_E.md

 Links
 - [https://en.wikipedia.org/wiki/Eavesdropping](https://en.wikipedia.org/wiki/Eavesdropping)

+## Elicitation
+An elicitation technique is any of a number of data collection techniques used in anthropology, cognitive science, counseling, education, knowledge engineering, linguistics, management, philosophy, psychology, or other fields to gather knowledge or information from people.

 ## Enumeration
 Enumeration is defined as the process of extracting user names, machine names, network resources, shares and services from a system.